-We look forward to our continued partnership with you and your staff on the Kentucky HEALTH demonstration.
-If you have any questions, please contact your CMS project officer, Jennifer Kostesich.
-Ms. Kostesich may be reached by email at Jennifer.Kostesich@cms.hhs.gov.
+We look forward to our continued partnership with Kentucky on the KY HEALTH section 1115 demonstration.
+If you have any questions, please contact your CMS project officer, Ms. Jennifer Kostesich.
+Ms. Kostesich can be reached by email at Jennifer.Kostesich@cms.hhs.gov.